espocrm/documentation/docs/administration/workflows.md

 ### Start BPM Process

-Starts BPM process.
-You can specify which target will be used for a process.
+Starts a BPM process.
+You can specify which target record will be used for the process.

 ### Send HTTP Request